RayMathew/travel-history-viewer/README.md

 I'm an avid user of Notion.
 I had already created two databases for recording our travels and outdoor activities before the idea of this app came to  mind.
 I added a few properties like 'Coordinates' to make them work with Google Maps.

 Why **two**?
-I felt that travelling and sight-seeing are higher value and rarer experiences than activities like a half-day hike, and so, they deserved their own DB.
+I felt that travelling and sight-seeing are higher value and rarer experiences than activities like a half-day hike, and so, they deserved their own database.
 Also, the latter activities have unique stats that we wanted to track.
 E.g.: steepest hike, cumulative distance biked in a year, etc.

-Feel free to use the templates outside of this project as well:
+Feel free to reuse the templates for your own purposes as well:
 - [Travel DB Template](https://raymathew.notion.site/Travel-Database-Template-17b8f10128468039b99cec9ada58cdd9?pvs=4)
 - [Outdoors DB Template](https://raymathew.notion.site/Outdoors-Template-17b8f101284680fa8a9cc4d8d5be5707?pvs=4)